Huskyeder/stackato-doc/admin/cluster/index.rst

 --------------------------

-A Stackato cluster can have multiple controller nodes running on separate VMs to improve redundancy.
-The key element in designing this redundancy is to have all controller nodes share the following two important data directories on a high-availability filesystem server:
+A Stackato cluster can have multiple controller nodes running on separate VMs to improve performance.
+To do this, all controller nodes must share the following two important data directories on a high-availability filesystem server:

 * **/home/stackato/stackato/data**
 * **/var/stackato/data/cloud_controller_ng/tmp/staged_droplet_uploads**